hipe/tmx/human/doc/issues/034-thoughts-on-expression-frames.md

 ## context of implementation

-this is similar in spirit to [#ca-048] the articulators, but different enough in interface that we neither borrow from thar nor intend to merge that effort into this one (for now). it may be that some expression frames in this facility will use that one for their implementation, but
+this is similar in spirit to [#hu-054] list expression, but different enough in interface that we neither borrow from thar nor intend to merge that effort into this one (for now). it may be that some expression frames in this facility will use that one for their implementation, but